 You can grab weapons, parry attacks, and hold an enemy still while you pummel them into a crimson pulp.
 The controls are easy enough to figure out intuitively, but Gorn’s movement mechanics will take some getting used to.
-Instead of teleporting or using the control stick to move around, you swing your arms as if you are actually walking.
+Instead of teleporting or using the control stick to move around, you swing your arms as if walking.
 This results in bloody combat with bar brawl levels of clumsiness as you and your enemies stagger from side to side, desperately trying to land punches.
-Gorn is pure dumb fun and is well worth stumbling into.
+Nevertheless, Gorn is pure dumb fun and is well worth stumbling into.

-Have you ever wanted to sit in the cockpit of an aeroplane without the risk of suddenly ending your life with one wrong move?
+Have you ever wanted to sit in the cockpit of an airplane without the risk of suddenly ending your life with one wrong move?
 Microsoft Flight Simulator allows you to safely take to the skies and land on the runway like a proper pilot.
-Pop on a VR headset, and suddenly it’s as if you’re there, looking out of the side window as clouds pass you by, and without the steward trying really hard to get you back to your seat.
+Pop on a VR headset, and suddenly it’s as if you’re there, looking out of the side window as clouds pass you by, without the steward trying hard to get you back to your seat.

 However, while the whole world is navigable thanks to Microsoft Azure technology, the purposefully created DLC locations truly shine.
 Climb aboard a helicopter while flying over the Grand Canyon, weave a small jet plane between skyscrapers in New York, or take a seaplane across the Serengeti.
 The world truly is your oyster.
 Read our Microsoft Flight Simulator review for a deep dive into why this is a must-play for even the non-aeronautical amongst us.

 Bonelab is the sequel to Boneworks, a highly experimental VR game that uses physics and action sequences to let players enjoy an experience like no other.
 You’ll fire guns at enemies, ride minecarts or go-karts, swing across ropes, and fling enemies using your special powers.
 As you complete each trial, you uncover more of the mystery behind MythOS city and the exact purpose of this underground lab’s tests.